limbosworld/NMS-Beyond-The-Purge/README.md

 # Beyond The Purge

-Another custom mode save game file for players who want to skip the main missions which have been around for years and get straight to exploring, building or starting the new **Autophage Questline**.
+Another custom mode save game file for players who want to skip most of the main missions and get straight to exploring, building or starting the new **Autophage Questline**.
 If you are wanting to complete The Purge yourself so you can pick your own galaxy type, see [this page](https://github.com/limbosworld/NMS-The-Purge).

 ## Description

 Whether you are new to the game, a long-time player or a chronic restarter (like me), this will help you each time you want to start a new game.
 When you load this save, you will be on a Paradise planet with a small portal base.
-The Purge will have been completed and you will notice when you activate your Base Teleportor, a second portal base in Eisentam and a settlement on the otherside of the planet.
+The Purge will have been completed and you will notice (when you activate your Base Teleportor) a second portal base in Eisentam and a settlement on the same planet.
 Now you can jump back and forth between Euclid and Eisentam and use the portals to explore each galaxy.

 #### This quick start save is also great to use for testing and tinkering without having to listen to Artemis, Apollo or -null- pinging you in the background.
 Hack away at the save file and if something goes wrong, just re-paste this JSON and start over.